kvmet/kvmet/docs/sets/movies.md

 - The Nightmare Before Christmas
 - The Perfect Storm
 - The Prince of Egypt
-- The Producers
 - The Road to El Dorado
-- The Rock
 - The Rocky Horror Picture Show
+- Death Race 2000
+- Gamer
+- Ready Player One
 - Radio City Murder Mystery
 - The Sandlot
-- The Room
-- The Santa Clause
-- The Santa Clause 2
 - The Super Mario Bros.
 Movie (old)
 - The Tomorrow War
-- The Village
 - Tomorrow Never Dies
 - Total Recall (old)
 - Total Recall (new)
 - Austin Powers (series)
 - Scott Pilgrim Vs. The World
-- Transformers (series)
 - Treasure Planet
-- Tremors
 - TRON
 - TRON: Legacy
 - Zoolander
 - What We Do in The Shadows
 - Waterworld
-- Flubber
 - (what was that movie where the
-- Tropic Thunder
 - War of The Worlds (old)
 - War of The Worlds (new)
 - Wedding Crashers
+-
+- Tropic Thunder
+- Tremors
+- Transformers (series)
+- The Village (wait am I thinking of the lottery?)
+-
+- The Room
+- Flubber
 - Zodiac
+- The Santa Clause
+- The Santa Clause 2
+- The Rock
+- The Producers
+- The Mask
+- Waterboy

-## Acceptable
+## Decent

-I wouldn't feel bad about skipping these, although they might still be a good experience.
-Consider watching them anyway.
+Optionally recommended.
+Average and has appeal to certain audiences or in a specific context (i.e. only good in a theater).
+If it piques your interest or comes recommended, give it a chance.

 - Clockstoppers
     - Largely forgettable but it had some cute concepts.